 What we like about this kit is that it’s available in a range of sizes and LED light wattages, which means there’s a perfect one for every grower out there.
 Additionally, the set includes a filter kit, although some items like a thermometer and fan speed dial need to be bought separately.

-Our verdict: Although the set itself could be more complete, obviously the big advantage here is that this grow tent set comes in so many different sizes.
+Although the set itself could be more complete, obviously the big advantage here is that this hydroponic gardening tent set comes in so many different sizes.
 A great choice for the dedicated hydroponic grower!

 7. Big Smart Indoor Hydroponic Growing System by E SUPEREGROW

 Although the name mentions ‘indoor’, we feel the Big Smart Growing System by E SUPEREGROW would be perfect for outdoor use as well.
-This water culture hydroponics system was designed especially to make growing vining plants like cucumbers easier with a trellis.
-It features three large slots to grow bigger plant species in, although it also comes with a rack to turn those slots into small spaces for a total of 27 mini plants.
+This water culture hydroponic system was designed especially to make growing vining plants like cucumbers easier with a trellis.
+It features three large slots to grow bigger plant species, although it also comes with a rack to turn those slots into small spaces for a total of 27 mini plants.